 In true Mediterranean style, the Portuguese are as passionate about their mealtimes as the French or Italians, and they wouldn’t think twice about spending a long, languid lunch with the whole family in tow.

 It’s this style of slow and more mindful eating that we could all try more often, and in Porto you can do just that with a new initiative called EatWith.
-You can literally pull up a chair and eat with a Portuguese family; tucking into fresh, succulent sardines and creamy local cheese together.
+As the name suggests, you can just pull up a chair and eat with a Portuguese family; tucking into fresh, succulent sardines and creamy local cheese together.
 It doesn’t get any more authentic than that.

 5. There’s a new breed of wellness-focused hostels